 The Rise of AI Agents: From Chatbots to Autonomous Employees

-Eighteen months ago, the conversation around AI was about chatbots.
-You typed a question, you got an answer.
-Useful, but fundamentally passive - the AI waited for you to drive every interaction.
+Eighteen months ago, AI meant chatbots.
+You typed a question, got an answer.
+Useful.
+But passive - the AI sat there waiting for you to drive every interaction.

-That era is ending.
-We're now in the age of AI agents - systems that don't just respond to prompts but take actions, use tools, make decisions, and operate with varying degrees of autonomy.
+That era is over.
+We're in the age of AI agents now - systems that don't just respond to prompts but take actions, use tools, make decisions, and operate with real autonomy.
 The shift from "AI as a tool" to "AI as a colleague" is happening faster than most organisations realise.
+I've been testing various autonomous agents, building products with Claude Code, and watching this space move at a pace that frankly catches me off guard weekly.
+Here's what I've learned.

 Where Agents Came From